Aethylred/puppet-kerberos/README.md

 If set to `true` the principle will be allowed to obtain proxy tickets.
 The default value is `false`.

+#### `rdns`

+If this flag is `true`, reverse name lookup will be used in addition to forward name lookup to canonicalizing hostnames for use in service principal names.
+The default value is `true`.

 # Resources

 ## `kerberos::realm`